Group5github/Group5.github.io/README.md

 And proportion-wise?

-With this percentage plot we see that the percentage of auto plying the roads decreases somewhat in the morning hours.
-During this time the percentage of totalTruck traffic actually increases significantly, confirming the reality that most trucks move during the morning hours between 1 to 5.
+With the percentage plot we see that the percentage of `auto` plying the roads decreases somewhat in the morning hours.
+During this time the percentage of `totalTruck` traffic actually increases significantly, confirming the reality that most trucks move during the morning hours between 1 to 5.
 >A higher fraction of trucks move during the early morning hours than during the day time.

 ![image of Days and Hours 11AM](./images/traffic_proportion_per_hour_day.png)